-Thank you.
-Now, we are going to take a closer look at the contents of Hospital VBP Program mortality HSR.
+Mike Miller:Thank you.
+Today, I will be discussing the fiscal year 2025 Hospital Value-Based Purchasing [Program] mortality and complication Hospital- Specific Reports.
+Let's take a closer look at the contents of the Hospital VBP Program mortality HSR first.
 The mortality HSR lists the hospital results in the Table 1 with further detail in the tables that follow.
-Table 1 provides the hospital results for the 30-day AMI, COPD, heart failure, and CABG mortality measures that will be used in the Hospital VBP Program for calculating the achievement and improvement points for these outcome measures.
-The achievement threshold and the benchmark were calculated on the fiscal year 2024 baseline data and are provided here for convenience.
-The following columns are found in Table 1: The Number of Eligible Discharges is a count of the discharges used for the measure calculations.
-The Performance Period Survival Rate will be used to calculate achievement and improvement points for these outcome measures in the [Hospital] VBP program.
+Table 1 provides the hospital results for the 30-day acute myocardial infarction, COPD, heart failure, and CABG mortality measures that will be used in the Hospital VBP Program for calculating the achievement and improvement points for these outcome measures.
+The achievement threshold and the benchmark were calculated on fiscal year 2025 baseline data and are provided here for convenience.
+The following columns are found in Table 1: The number of discharges is a count of the discharges used for the measure calculations.